KIT-IBG-5/mdmcleaner/README.md

 To create a local config file in the current working directory, simply use ```mdmcleaner -s local [SETTING_ARGUMENTS]``` This file can be moved and copied and will be automatically recognized if present in the current working directory when running MDMcleaner.
 Alternative the path to a local config file can be passed to mdmcleaner via the "-c" argument of the "clean" and "makedb" workflows.

+## overview of MDMcleaner commands
+A list of mdmcleaner commands is returned when invoking the help function of MCMcleaner as follows: ```mdmcleaner.py -h```.
+Each command has it's own help function that can be invoked with ```mdmcleaner.py <COMMAND> -h```.
+The available commands are:
+ - **set_configs** can be used to change global or local settings.
+Will modify or create 'mdmcleaner.config'-files
+ - **show_configs** lists the currently applicable MDMcleaner settings/configurations
+ - **makedb** downloads and processes reference data into a MDMclenaner reference database.
+May have a LONG run-time but can be aborted and resumed
+ - **clean** the major MDMcleaner workflow for assessing and filtering genome contamination
+ - **get_markers** an accessory command for extracting marker gene sequences from input genomes
+ - **refdb_contams** EXPERIMENTAL: evaluates refDBambiguity overviewfiles and adds obvious refDB contaminations to the blacklist
+ - **acc2taxpath** Get full taxonomic path associated with a specific input accession.
+Currently only works for MDMcleaner/GTDB accessions, but support for NCBI accession-numbers will follow soon
+ - **version** show version info and quit

 #### usage of ```mdmcleaner set_configs```:
 ```